n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memorychatretriever.md

 # Chat Messages Retriever

-The Chat Messages Retriever node allows you to retrieve data from the in-memory vector store.
+Use the Chat Messages Retriever node to retrieve data from the in-memory vector store.

 On this page, you'll find a list of operations the Chat Messages Retriever node supports, and links to more resources.